neqkir/probabilistic-graphical-models/pgm.md

 > Medical diagnosis through diagnostic questions

-> Text information retrieval, retrieving for instance information about persons, locations and organization in a text, one variable for each word, which encodes the label for that word (person, location, organization)
+> Text information retrieval, retrieving for instance information about persons, locations and organization in a text, one variable for each word, which encodes the label for that word (person, location, organization), this is called named entity recognition

 > Biological network reconstruction, for instance discovering new relationships between proteins